 THL 467 Historical Geography of the Bible Lands (3)

-Through the Open Learning Program individuals may enroll as non-matriculated students in online courses numbered 100-399 and in selected 400 level online courses offered by the University.
-They are permitted to accumulate twenty-four (24) semester hours before having to meet regular admissions requirements.
+Students are permitted to accumulate twenty-four (24) semester hours before having to meet regular admissions requirements.
 A non-matriculated student can apply a maximum of twenty-four semester hours earned through the Open Learning Program to a baccalaureate degree, eighteen to an associate degree, and fifteen to a diploma or certificate.
 Grades earned through the Open Learning Program become part of a student's permanent academic record.

 The purpose of the Open Learning Program is to make available theology and other coursework in a distance learning format to persons not seeking completion of a credential (a certificate, diploma, or degree).
 Enrollments are accepted on a non-credit basis or audit for those who are not interested in academic credit but who are studying for personal satisfaction.
 Those seeking to enroll in these courses may register online in a simple procedure by completing the online Application for Admission.
 Registration may be either for the first (autumn or fall) or second (spring) semester.
 The Registrar assists individuals who have questions about registration in Open Learning Program courses.